CanonicalLtd/maas-docs/en/installconfig-storage.md

 The final storage configuration that a deployed node uses can be influenced significantly.
 MAAS supports traditional disk partitioning as well as more complex options such as LVM, RAID, and Bcache.
+UEFI is also supported.

-A MAAS storage template is called a *layout*, and it gets applied to a node when it is commissioned.
-However, it is possible for an administrator to override the default with a different layout.
+A node's storage is dependant upon the underlying system's disks but its configuration (how the disks get used) is the result of a storage template.
+In MAAS this template is called a *layout* and it gets applied to a node when it is commissioned.

-It is equally possible for a regular user to make modifications to a node, at the filesystem level, after a layout is applied in order to arrive at the node's final storage configuration.
+Once a layout is applied, a regular user can make modifications to a node at the filesystem level in order to arrive at the node's final storage configuration.

-Only an administrator can modify storage at the block device level (providing the node has a status of 'Ready').
+When a node is no longer needed a user can choose from among several disk erasure types before releasing it.

 ## UEFI